Usher5048/YouTubeTV/README.md

 Mozilla/5.0 (X11; Linux i686) AppleWebKit/534.24 (KHTML, like Gecko) Chrome/11.0.696.77 Large Screen Safari/534.24 GoogleTV/092754
 ```

-You can launch the project with either:
+You can launch the project using:

 - `npm start`
 - `npx electron .`